-Farmers Concerned Of Turkey Shortage Before The Holidays
+Turkey Farmers Say Shortage Of Workers Will Delay Production

-CHICAGO (CBS) — The holidays are right around the corner and that means looking for the right sized turkey for your family.
+CHICAGO (CBS) — The holidays are right around the corner and that means looking for the right turkey for the dinner table.
 But the turkey company Butterball is concerned there may be a shortage in supply this year.

-CBS 2’s Jackie Kostek visited a turkey farm in Dundee. a lot of turkey farmers are working very hard to make sure that they can keep up with demand.
-After speaking to several farmers, they say It’s not just the labor, it’s the people it takes to get the turkey from the farm to your table that is the problem.READ MORE: Officer Carlos Yanez Jr. Released From Rehab Facility More Than 2 Months After Being Shot In Line Of Duty
+CBS 2’s Jackie Kostek visited a turkey farm in Dundee.
+They are working very hard to make sure that they can keep up with demand.
+After speaking to several farmers, they say It’s not just the labor, it’s the people it takes to get the turkey from the farm to your table that is the problem.READ MORE: Illinois State Trooper Struck By DUI Driver While Investigating Stolen Vehicle

 For well over a century, Harrison’s Poultry Farm has been making sure one of Thanksgiving’s most important guests arrives to the family dinner on time.